| The title immediately announces

 might well be torn, possibly along gender lines, able to see

+both sides of the issue.
 Vincentio assures Claudio that Angelo was only testing Isabella.

 He lies, saying he is Angelo's confessor.
 He uses the same excuse